imogenchesworthbell/Snipper-API-Backend-Module/README.md

 ## How to run it

+# JAVA

+open in intelliJ
+cd to the correct place

 1. In the terminal type:  ./gradlew bootRun
 2. Then go to postman and type:
  - GET http://localhost:8080/snippets